spacetelescope/webbpsf/docsource/webbpsf.rst

 For coronagraphic modes, the coronagraph occulter is always assumed to be at the center of the output array.
 Therefore, these options let you offset the source away from the coronagraph.

-Pixel scales, sampling, and oversampling:
+Pixel scales, sampling, and oversampling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The derived instrument classes all know their own instrumental pixel scales.
 You can change the output